Skip to main content

 Make it easy to opt out

 Always tell recipients how to unsubscribe, even if it's just a simple line like "Let me know if you'd like to be removed from this list."
 People are often too busy or too embarrassed to ask, so they click "This is Spam" instead.
+Every time that happens, your reputation drops, and Gmail learns to send your messages straight to the spam folder.
 Letting them know it's okay to opt out encourages many of them to do the better thing and simply ask.

 • Skip the hype — no excessive exclamation marks or phrases like "You must read this" or "Don't miss out"